 Nonprescription alternatives may also improve mental health.
 A 2015 study published in Phytotherapy Research found that curcumin, a natural medicine commonly used for its anti-inflammatory effects, can have equal effects to the prescription antidepressant drug fluoxetine, the generic form of Prozac.

-Exercise, yoga, acupuncture and a vitamin regimen may also improve mood and metal health.
+Exercise, yoga, acupuncture and a vitamin regimen may also improve mood and mental health.

 In the largest health care fraud settlement in U.S. history, GSK in 2012 agreed to plead guilty to a three-part criminal indictment and pay $3 billion in fines and civil penalties for promoting Paxil and Wellbutrin — a smoking cessation aid and antidepressant — for unapproved uses and for failing to report safety data about its diabetes drug, Avandia, to the FDA.